Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 If you want to add a very simple front-end login page to your site, then you can use the free Theme My Login plugin.

-First thing you need to do is install and activate the plugin.
+First, you need to install and activate the plugin.
 For more details, see our beginner’s guide on how to install a WordPress plugin.

 Upon activation, the plugin will automatically create pages for login, logout, forget password, and registration.

-You can navigate to Theme My Login » General and view the plugin settings.
+You can navigate to the Theme My Login » General page from the admin menu and view the plugin settings.

 First, you can set the login type.
 The ‘Default’ setting is the most secure since it asks for an email and password to log in.